Font Size:

 When you go swimming, you may be bringing some nasty germs with you.
 While pools are treated with chemicals to fight germs, the things people add to the water --- things like pee, poop, sweat, and dirt --- can stretch the abilities of those chemicals thin.
 The results can vary for everyone in the pool, ranging from diarrhea outbreaks to skin, ear, and lung infections.

-Use the resources below to learn more about some germs commonly found in pools, and how to make those summer swim sessions healthier for everybody.
+Use the resources below to learn more about germs commonly found in pools and how to make summer swim sessions healthier for everyone.

 Vibriosis Surveillance in Alabama